cqoyq/mycol/README.md

-# mycol
+# mycol guide

-> An awesome Kibana plugin

----

-## development
+This kibana plug-in can define periodic tasks, and determine whether to trigger response operations based on conditions after the task is executed.
+Note that the current operation only supports webhook and Kibana version 7.0.1.

+# Plug-in compilation preconditions
+- Install plug-in dependencies.
+  `cd /yourpath/kibana-extra/mycol`
+  `npm install node-schedule`
-See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
-Once you have completed that, use the following yarn scripts.
+- Once you have completed install, use the following yarn scripts.

-  - `yarn kbn bootstrap`
+  `yarn kbn bootstrap`

-    Install dependencies and crosslink Kibana and all projects/plugins.

-    > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies when switching branches, and re-run it whenever your dependencies change.
+# Debug mycol plug-in
+In the mycol plug-in path, execute the command.
+  `cd /yourpath/kibana-extra/mycol`

-  - `yarn start`
+  `yarn start`

-    Start kibana and have it include this plugin.
-You can pass any arguments that you would normally send to `bin/kibana`

-      ```
-      yarn start --elasticsearch.hosts http://localhost:9220
-      ```
+# Plug-in compilation
+- Execute the command.

-  - `yarn build`
+  `yarn build`

-    Build a distributable archive of your plugin.

-  - `yarn test:browser`

-    Run the browser tests in a real web browser.

-  - `yarn test:server`

-    Run the server tests using mocha.

-For more information about any of these commands run `yarn ${task} --help`.
-For a full list of tasks checkout the `package.json` file, or run `yarn run`.
+- After successful compilation, the plug-in generation path is `/yourpath/kibana-extra/mycol/build`.

+# Install plug-in.
+In the kibana installation path, execute the command.
+  `cd /yourpath/kibana`
+  `bin/kibana-plugin install file:///yourpath/kibana-extra/mycol/build/mycol-7.0.1.zip`